 Then there is, of course, the price difference.
 Units specifically designed for sleep apnea treatment are a bit more costly.
 Depending on the specific model that you choose, they can range anywhere from $1,500 on up.
 In comparison, devices specifically designed to treat snoring cost on average between $50 and $100 more or less.
 Keep in mind that they must be replaced after a few months so purchasing 2 or more at a time might be a good idea especially if you are offered a discount for purchasing multiple units.

 Using a snoring mouth guard to treat sleep apnea

 While treating sleep apnea, a doctor must be there to evaluate the effects of the mouthpiece on your apnea in addition to other side effects that may occur.
 He or she can make appropriate adjustments and ultimately determine whether or not the device is effective.
-The treatment of apnea should always been overseen by a qualified medical professional, more specifically a sleep medicine specialist.
-Self treating sleep apnea with a snoring mouthguard can be a very dangerous decision.
+The treatment of apnea should always be overseen by a qualified medical professional, more specifically a sleep medicine specialist.
+Self-treating sleep apnea with a snoring mouthguard can be a very dangerous decision.

 If you are interested in substituting one device for the other (under the care of your doctor) in an effort to save money, speak with your doctor who can further assist you in making this decision.

 SleepTight Treats Mild to Moderate OSA In Adults

 The SleepTight Mouthpiece was designed by Dr. Michael Williams and is one of the few inexpensive MAD’s that has been cleared by the Food and Drug Administration for the treatment of snoring and mild to moderate obstructive sleep apnea in adults.
 Very few economy mouthpiece manufacturers are able to make this claim.
 Its dual laminate design ensures a tight fit that will last up to 24 months.
 The SleepTight can be purchased online for a fraction of the cost charged by most dentists and can be fitted at home in only a few minutes.